alesrazym/mobile-assignment-kmm/README.md

 Those are used in our example app in Quanti [mobile-assignment](https://github.com/Qase/mobile-assignment).

 KMM is used for both iOS (Swift) and Android (Kotlin) versions of mobile development.
 It is a modern way of creating shared code for apps.
-This project provides use cases of `RocketClient`.
+This project offers use cases of `RocketClient`.
 Such use cases do the work of creating API request, serializing (parsing) data from `json` to `struct/class` and then providing the data to platform-specific project.

 ## API requests
 ```Kotlin